tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 # History of the TLS SNI extension

-The SNI extension was specified in 2003 in [@?RFC3546] to facilitate management of "colocation servers", in which a multiple services shared the same IP address.
+The SNI extension was specified in 2003 in [@?RFC3546] to facilitate management of "colocation servers", in which multiple services shared the same IP address.
 A typical example would be mutiple web sites served by the same web server.
 The SNI extension carries the name of a specific server, enabling the TLS connection to be established with the desired